ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

 Implementing a regular setting
 ==============================

 Any setting that allows a user to override a simple Python type value is classed as a 'regular setting'.
-Cogwheels doesn't limit the type of values you can use, but it's recommended that you stick to using well-known types, that are easy for your app's users to override.
+Cogwheels does not limit the type of values you can use, but it's recommended that you stick to using well-known types, that are easy for your app's users to override.

 When you request a regular setting value from your app's settings helper, it returns a pointer to the exact same value in memory, for example: